felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 among Blacks (see star quotes below, #32).
 This was eye-opening for me.

-In the words of Toto Laraque who sings [Non au racisme](https://open.spotify.com/track/2VPbJKmOqeaU84cvKuqDKt?si=sfHWOs4xRCSmhEYxJzAZMQ), "Nous sommes tous pareil!"
+In the heartfelt words of Toto Laraque who sings [Non au racisme](https://open.spotify.com/track/2VPbJKmOqeaU84cvKuqDKt?si=sfHWOs4xRCSmhEYxJzAZMQ), "Nous sommes tous pareil!"
 We are all the same.